ory/docs/docs/ecosystem/styleguide/styleguide.md

 However, they should be used sparingly because:

 - They tend to become out-of-date.
-- They are difficult and expensive to localize.
+- They're difficult and expensive to localize.
-- They cannot be read by screen readers.
+- They can't be read by screen readers.

 When needed, use images to help the reader understand:

-- Where they are in a complicated process.
+- Where they're in a complicated process.
 - How they should interact with the application.

 ### Capture the image